Spritan/YOLOv8_Explainer/docs/index.md

 `GradCAM` , `HiResCAM`, `GradCAMPlusPlus`, `XGradCAM` , `LayerCAM`, `EigenGradCAM` and `EigenCAM`.

 You can add a single image or a directory images to be used by the `Module`.
-The output will be a corresponding list of images (list contianing one PIL Image for a single image imput and list contining as many PIL images as Images in the input directory).
+The output will be a corresponding list of images (list containing one PIL Image for a single image input and list containing as many PIL images as Images in the input directory).